msp-strath/MSPweb/links.md

 Useful links
 ------------

-This page compiles various resources that might be useful for MSP members.
+This page compiles various resources that might be useful to MSP members.

 ### Mailing lists